Jochem22/commute-delay-alerting/README.md

 This scripts monitors your commute and sends alerts when there is a delay found on your route.
 Alert is send once at start of delay and a final alert is send when delay is cleared.
 The Telegram API is used to send the alerts.
 Waze API is used to calculate delays on the specified routes.
+SQLite and SQLAlchemy is used to store configuration and route data.
 Flask is used to view the route data and edit the configuration.
 This project is mainly used for learning purposes.

 ![image](https://user-images.githubusercontent.com/25078202/222752347-b17420af-39b6-4843-9468-a9c8cc6f7d8f.png)